NitinKarthikS/Fetch-Rewards/README.md

 # Second: Query

-In order to getting started, I had imported the json files into table using table import wizard in Mysql Workbech
+In order to getting started, I had imported the json files into table using table import wizard in Mysql Workbech and all the tables would be imported and the data can be seen with the select query

 ![img-1](https://user-images.githubusercontent.com/22611282/178990611-c890d987-2e45-4b48-b292-cf67768f2646.jpg)